 - Europe and the USA remain the geographies with the highest penetration of Autonomous driving but stricter road safety regulations and lack of standardization could still restrict fast deployment;

-- China’s commitment to Intelligent & Connected Vehicles could fast track regulatory changes to give a head start to domestic brands, while the advanced digital infrastructure and the burgeoning mobility market hold the potential to boost adoption of AMoD;
+- China’s commitment to Intelligent & Connected Vehicles could fast track regulatory changes to give a head start to domestic brands, while the advanced digital infrastructure and the burgeoning mobility market hold the potential to boost adoption of robotaxis and roboshuttles (AMoD-Automated Mobility on Demand);

 - Successful expansion of Chinese pioneers beyond China in both AMoD and Lv.3/4 in passenger cars will be crucial to claim a stronger position in the Autonomous Driving race

-3 reasons why China could emerge as leading Autonomous Driving Mobility Hub
+3 reasons why China could emerge as the Top Autonomous Driving Mobility Hub

-- Automated Driving Technology: Chinese Carmakers leverage strategic ties with European OEMs and partnerships with domestic pioneers to close the technological gap for L2-4 and fast-track deployment.
+- Fast go-to-market for advancements in Automated Driving Technology: Chinese Carmakers leverage strategic ties with European OEMs and partnerships with domestic pioneers to close the technological gap for L2-4 and fast-track deployment.
 Domestic innovation and infrastructure in connectivity, internet services, and AI, is strong to support Autonomous Driving, and Vehicle-to-Vehicle & Infrastructure communication;

-- Consumer adoption: China has a consumer base that has a high level of acceptance of innovative technologies.
+- Positive Consumer sentiment: China has a consumer base that has a high level of acceptance of innovative technologies.
 The country is also the world’s largest ride-hailing market which is working on robotaxis and autonomous deliveries

 Therefore, Auto2x assesses that China will take global leadership of Lv.2-Driving sales in 2025 with 1.70 million cars, ahead of Europe and the USA.